 - Mix cornstarch, panko crumbs and baking soda in a shallow bowl.

-- Place cooking oil in a 2 quart sauce pan and heat oil to 375°
+- Place cooking oil in a 2-quart saucepan or Dutch oven and heat oil to 350ยฐ.

-- Fry for 2 minutes, or until the shrimp is medium browned.
+- Fry for 2 to 3 minutes, or until the shrimp is medium browned.

-- Remove the shrimp and place on a cooling rack.
+- Remove the shrimp with the spider and place them on a cooling rack that has paper towels under it.

 - Repeat for the remaining shrimp.